 Terrance Walton on Helping Tomorrow’s Leaders Recruit More Reps

 Terrance Walton was in the height of his corporate career in mortgage when the economy crashed.
 He turned to network marketing.
 His MLM story and our exclusive interview is below.

 Awesome Terrance, thanks so much for doing this interview!
 You have a great story, I would love to know more about.
 So, let’s get started!

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’

 I was born and raised in Philadelphia, PA.
 I am the youngest of three boys.
 I remember my childhood being pretty rough, at times, because of the neighborhood we lived in.
-We didn’t have much money, but we seemed to make it through those tough times as a family.
+We didn’t have much money growing up, but we seemed to make it through those tough times as a family.

 Education was drilled into my head by my parents.
 They told me if I didn’t want to be a product of the environment we lived in that the only escape would be to obtain a college degree.